-Despite her success and wide circle of friends, Miles Franklin often battled depression and feelings of worthlessness.
+Despite her success and wide circle of friends, Miles Franklin often battled depression and feelings of worthlessness, as her diaries reveal;

 Oh Miles, if only you realized how much you were and are appreciated.
 Your legacy to Australian literature has been enormous, not only through your own work, but through the prestigious Miles Franklin Literary Award, established through your will.